1Password SCIM Bridge

 Use the Cloud Shell on Google Cloud Platform to update the scimsession file in place:

-1. Visit the list of Clusters on Google Cloud Platform and click the cluster you use for the SCIM bridge.
+1. Visit the list of Clusters on Google Cloud Platform , then select the cluster you use for the SCIM bridge.

-2. Click Connect and choose Run in Cloud Shell.
+2. Select Connect, then select Run in Cloud Shell.

 3. Allow any API permissions, then press Return to connect to the cluster.